rocristoi/minecraft-discord-linker/README.md

 # Discord Minecraft Linker Bot

 This repository contains a Discord bot and a plugin that allow users to link their Minecraft accounts with Discord by verifying a secret key.
 The plugin provides a secure way to establish the link, and the bot handles the verification process.
+It is entirely written by me from scratch, so **it may present bugs.** ❗Currently, there is no measure whatsoever for handling SQL Injections!
+Use at your own risk!
 ## Installation

 1. Download the pre-compiled plugin from the [Releases](https://github.com/cristilmao/minecraft-discord-linker/releases) section of this repository.